jeremydaly/serverless-cloudside-plugin/README.md

 ## Usage

-When executing your function locally, the `serverless-cloudside-plugin` will replace any environment variable that contains either a `!Ref` or a `!GetAt` that references a CloudFormation resource within your `serverless.yml` file.
+When executing your function locally, the `serverless-cloudside-plugin` will replace any environment variable that contains either a `!Ref` or a `!GetAtt` that references a CloudFormation resource within your `serverless.yml` file.

 In the example below, we are creating an SQS Queue named `myQueue` and referencing it (using a CloudFormation intrinsic function) in an environment variable named `QUEUE`.